-The CHSRA's Draft 2020 Business Plan anticipates HSR operations beginning on the Merced-Bakersfield HSR Interim Operating Segment by December 2028.
+The CHSRA's Revised Draft 2020 Business Plan anticipates HSR operations beginning on the Merced-Bakersfield HSR Interim ServiceOperating Segment by December 2028.
 SJJPA is working with CHSRA, CalSTA, Caltrans and SJRRC to ensure that improvements and service expansions for the San Joaquins and ACE services integrate with interim HSR service in the San Joaquin Valley and with the future expanded Valley-to-Valley HSR service between San Francisco and Bakersfield.
+SJJPA is also working in partnership with CHSRA and CalSTA towards the goal of SJJPA being the operating agency for the Merced-Bakersfield HSR Interim Service.

-FY 2020/21 and FY 2021/22 Operating Plan
+FY 20201/212 and FY 20212/223 Operating Plan

-The FY 2020/21 and FY 2021/22 operating plan for San Joaquins includes the continuation of full-corridor service for seven daily round-trips:
+The FY 20201/212 and FY 20212/223 operating plan for San Joaquins includes the continuation return of full-corridor service for seven daily round-trips.
+SJJPA will be working with State and Federal agencies to determine the appropriate time for San Joaquins to return to the pre-Covid service levels of 7 daily round-trips.

-Service Pattern in FY 2020/21 and FY 2021/22
+Service Pattern in FY 20201/212 and FY 20212/223